Kevin Pietersen's wife Jessica slams 'liar' Dominic Cork

-Kevin Pietersen's wife rubbishes former player-turned-commentator's claim that her husband had a fight with skipper Cook
+England batsman Kevin Pietersen's wife rubbishes former player-turned-commentator's claim that her husband had a fight with the skipper Alastair Cook

 London: Kevin Pietersen's wife has sprung to his defence and denied claims that her husband and his former captain Alastair Cook 'squared up' in Sydney while England were descending to an Ashes whitewash.

 Dominic Cork and Jessica Taylor (Pic/Getty Images)